Neuron-Chan/SOFE_Winter_2024-Notes/Software Project Management/SPM_1-4.md

 | Midterm (Feb.
 26th)          | 30%    |
 | Final                        | 35%    |

-Office Hours: Mondays 7-8 PM
+Office Hours: Mondays 7-8 PM, SIRC 3386
-3386

 **Quizzes:**
 - Lockdown browser will be used in quizzes and must be done in class.
-- Expect a quiz every week. *(I will drop the lowest quiz mark)*
+- Expect a quiz bi-weekly. *(Lowest quiz mark dropped)*

 **Midterm:**
 - The exam will be on Feb.
 26th during the class time. (**yes that means it's at 8pm**)